 Such actions would also help to restore and cultivate trust in the emerging communications infrastructure across its full range and that is now absolutely central to people's personal life and participation in society and the economy.
-They are also consistent with recommendations made by the 2018 Report of the Standing Committee on Access to Information, Privacy and Ethics (ETHI) Data-opolies as well as in Privacy Commissioner Daniel Therrien's Reply to that committee.
+They are also consistent with recommendations made by the 2018 Report of the Standing Committee on Access to Information, Privacy and Ethics (ETHI) Democracy Under Threat: Risks and Solutions in the Era of Disinformation and Data-opolies as well as in Privacy Commissioner Daniel Therrien's Reply to that committee.